Self harm is a widely misunderstood issue and one that we feel needs to be discussed more openly in order to help sufferers.

 - Show them concern, understanding and support for their feelings.

 - Encourage them to talk about the feelings that led to these behaviours, if not with you, then with a professional.

 - Try not to focus on the harm itself, as difficult as this may be.

 - Ensure you have a support team to help you deal with any feelings that you are facing.
-Trying to figure out if your friend is in danger and deciding what to do is not easy, so make sure you have someone to turn to if you become overwhelmed.
+Trying to figure out if your family member/friend is in danger and deciding what to do is not easy, so make sure you have someone to turn to if you become overwhelmed.

 - Don’t blame yourself if you didn’t notice.
-The feelings of shame surrounding self-harm often force the person to become very secretive.
-Additionally, you may not have realized that the behaviours they are engaging in are even a form of self-harm, such as alcohol abuse.
+The feelings of shame surrounding self harm often force the person to become very secretive.
+Additionally, you may not have realised that the behaviours they are engaging in are even a form of self harm.

 At the Recover Clinic we focus on the feelings behind self-harm.

 We do not feel it is helpful to ban all self-harming behaviours before a person has the necessary coping tools to deal with their emotions, whilst keeping them safe at the same time.
 Therefore we place the emphasis on gradually teaching our clients how to deal with negative emotions and with time, self-harming behaviours are completely replaced with healthy and safe coping mechanisms.

 Write For Us